 “A price is meaningless without an adequate measure of quality.”

 (Edwards Deming – PDCA cycle)

-The benefits are not only incidental selling costs of real estate or regular rental income but mainly the indirect effects of Facility Management (FM) on the costs and benefits of the other items in the financial statements.
+The benefits are not only incidental revenue of selling real estate or regular rental income but mainly the indirect effects of Facility Management (FM) on the costs and benefits of the other items in the annual financial report.
 How can FM facilitate the desired performance and added value (even) better?
 How can it contribute to integral management?

 Insight into your own facility costs compared to similar organisations helps as a reference to compare yourself to the average in the market.
 It answers the question: do we do things efficiently and in the right (financial) way.
 A further investigation can be made by also looking at the contribution to the own organisational goals and the benefits.
 Are we not only doing things in the right way (efficiency) but are we also doing the right things (effectiveness)?